f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 The button toggles the display of an overlay text on a still image, or a video signal from a file or a camera.
 Note that for still images you will have to toggle off/on this button to take any change of text or text brightness into account.
 The brightness level of the text is selected with the luminance adjust button (10).
 The number of characters is limited to 12.

-The text area lers you type a text up to 12 characters.
+The text area lets you type a text up to 12 characters.

 <h2>6.
 Still picture file select</h2>